Up to homotopy algebras with strict units: Introduction

-The restriction condition \emph{operad with unitary multiplication} just means that $P$ is an operad together a morphism $\varphi : \Ass_+ \longrightarrow P$.
-This means that the unit $1 \in P(0)$ in fact acts as a unit; in other words, there is at least one operation $m_2 \in P(2)$ such that $1$ is a unit for the operation, $m_2 \circ_i 1 = \id, i=1,2$.
+Here, $\Mag_+$ is the \emph{unitary magmatic} operad: we recall its definition in section \ref{Sigmaoperads}.
+The restriction condition \emph{operad with unitary multiplication} just means that $P$ is an operad together a morphism $\varphi : \Mag_+ \longrightarrow P$.
+That is, the unit $1 \in P(0)$ acts in fact as a unit; in other words, there is at least one operation $m \in P(2)$ such that $1$ is a unit for the operation, $m \circ_i 1 = \id, i=1,2$.
 Therefore, the hypothesis of being (cohomologically) unitary for $P$ is not actually an empty condition.

 In the non-unitary case, the importance of such minimal models is well known.
 For instance, they provide a \emph{strictification} of up-to-homotopy algebras, in that for an operad $P$ (with mild hypotheses), up-to-homotopy $P$-algebras are the same as strict, regular $P_\infty$-algebras.
 We show how $A_\infty$-algebras with strict units are exactly $(\Ass_+)_\infty = su\Ass_\infty$-algebras.